 (What might be described as the very worst-case scenario occurred in 2014, when a group of largely non-vaccinated young Amish adults traveled to the Philippines to help with recovery from a devastating typhoon.
 The Philippines also happened to be experiencing a raging measles epidemic at the time.
 The Amish, by the way, traditionally do not vaccinate in high numbers due to their cultural and religious beliefs, thus they cannot be considered part of any “anti-vaccine movement,” exploding or otherwise.
 When the Amish relief workers came back to their also largely unvaccinated community, four young men were infected with measles.
-Their illness was originally misdiagnosed as dengue fever, which is not contagious – despite their recent travel to a country in the midst of an epidemic of measles, which is highly contagious, and the fact that they presented with “textbook” cases of measles – so no one thought to quarantine them.
-Despite these highly extraordinary circumstances, there were still only 667 cases all year, with no deaths and no other serious long-term effects reported in the media.)
+Their illness was originally misdiagnosed as dengue fever, which is not contagious, so no one thought to quarantine them, despite the fact that they presented with “textbook” cases of measles and had recently travel to a country in the midst of an measles epidemic.
+Even with these highly extraordinary circumstances, there were still only 667 cases all year, with no deaths and no other serious long-term effects reported in the media.)

 An important clue lies in another, virtually ignored, statistic contained in both the 2013 and 2016 reports: In 2013 the number of people with “unknown” vaccination status was 4; in 2015, it was 60.
 That’s an increase of approximately 1,400% in two years.
 How is it possible that an increase that large in the number of people who don’t know their vaccination status could occur in just two short years?
 And how can there be so many people with “unknown” vaccination status when there is such a hard-and-fast number (29) for the deliberately non-vaccinated?